 To make the Brisket sauce

 - When the brisket has around half an hour left to cook, start to make the sauce.
-In a sauce pan stir together the rum, tomato ketchup, red wine, balsamic, salt, Worcestershire sauce, and 2 tbsp sugar.
+In a sauce pan stir together the rum, tomato ketchup, red wine, balsamic, salt, Worcestershire sauce, and 2 tablespoon sugar.

 - Place the pan on a medium heat and stir.
-While this is heating up, in a small bowl mix together the gravy powder and 2 tbsp water.
+While this is heating up, in a small bowl mix together the gravy powder and 2 tablespoon water.
 Pour the gravy mix into the saucepan and stir the mixture continually until it comes the boil and thickens.
 Place to one side until the brisket is ready.

 Coleslaw and rice